Haroon96/Warzone-Stats/README.md

 Due to changes to the tracker.gg API, this bot has issues fetching data at scale.
 Feel free to host a version of this bot yourself for your personal Discord server using Docker.

 1. [Install Docker Engine](https://docs.docker.com/engine/install/).
-2. [Create a Discord bot and generate a token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
+2. [Create a Discord bot and add it to your server](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
 Add this bot to your Discord server.
-3. Clone this repository and add your generated token to the `Dockerfile` file at line 4.
+3. Clone this repository and add your generated bot token to the `Dockerfile` file at line 4.
 4. In a terminal window, run `docker compose up --build` to start the bot.

 ## Features